Tag: Relationship Advice

 How did David turn around his failing marriage?

-Ask him and he’ll say –“I internalized my self-confidence & stopped fearing the woman I love”.
+Ask him and he’ll say –“I internalized my self-confidence & stopped fearing the reactions of the woman I love”.

 How To Become The Confidant Man Your Wife Needs